romapyshka/diplom/README.md

 ### npm install

 ## 3
-Add public and private key into file src/Subtotal.js 51 and 52 line
+You need to add your public and private key into file src/Subtotal.js 51 and 52 line for the proper operation of the payment system.

 You can find this keys on the LiqPay website.
 You have to register and create acount.
 Then you have to create a store, turn on test mode and copy API keys for test.